MatyasTatar223073/Portfolio/README.md

 ### Portfolio Project: Green Index Analysis for Breda

 **Project Overview**
 In the final quarter of my first year, my team explored sustainability solutions for Breda, focusing on the Green Index score—an indicator of the city's environmental sustainability.
 We aimed to understand why and how the Green Index fluctuates, using data provided by the university and government.
+This was our first time working as a team using the SCRUM framework.
+For the sake of experience, scrum masters were rotated every sprint.

 **Key Contributions**
-- **Data Processing**: Cleaned and preprocessed data from multiple sources, including Income, Population, Emissions, and Nuisances.
+- **Data Processing**: Cleaned and preprocessed data from multiple sources, including Income, Population, Emissions, Renewables, and Nuisances.
-- **Machine Learning**: Evaluated various models and selected a Random Forest Regression model for its effectiveness in predicting Green Index fluctuations.
+- **Machine Learning**: Trained and evaluated various models for their effectiveness in predicting Green Index fluctuations, focusing on emissions and renewable energy
-- **Documentation**: Co-authored a Data Quality Report and researched an Ethical and Legal Checklist to ensure project compliance.
+- **Documentation**: Authored the Ethical and Legal Checklist to ensure project compliance, contributed and consolidated the Data Quality Report.
-- **Dashboard Development**: Built an interactive Streamlit dashboard to visualize model predictions and allow users to explore factors affecting the Green Index.
+- **Dashboard Development**: Helped build an interactive Streamlit dashboard to visualize model predictions and allow users to explore factors affecting the Green Index.

 **Tools & Technologies**
 - **Python**: Data processing (Pandas, NumPy)